DP-Hridayan/Scanly/README.md

 This app was built with fully optimized coding practices using Google Antigravity.
 AI assistance was provided using Claude Opus 4.5 and Gemini 3 Pro.
-AI results improved using the King Prompt from here.
+AI results improved using the King Prompt from [here](https://github.com/aicodeking/yt-tutorial/blob/main/gemini-king-mode.md) to enhance AI resultsScanly
-Scanly

 Scanly is a fast, privacy-focused document scanner for Android.
 It turns your phone into a powerful text extractor and barcode scanner—completely offline.